simboonlong/scrollolo.js/README.md

 ## Todo
-1. Trigger on animated ending values, instead of starting values.
+1. Trigger on elements' offset position relative to document.height, rather than isElementInViewport.
 2. Offset capability for individual elements.